-This first short is told from the P.O.V. of a skateboarding kids who have all claimed to have seen Batman.
+This first short is told from the P.O.V. of skateboarding kids who have all claimed to have seen Batman.
 They each tell variations of their own interpretation of Batman, and we’re treated to wonderful animations of each of them.

 One kid sees Batman as a literal shadow monster that appears at will and dissipates in an instant.

 Another kid sees him more as an actual Bat/Man monster hybrid while another sees him as a robot.
 It’s a great story to kick off the anthology as it reinforces the mythical and superhuman nature of Batman.
-Although the film is a standalone of separate shorts, they do tie together.
+Although the film is standalone of separate shorts, they do tie together.

-If anime or anthologies aren’t your thing, at least take the time to watch the final short in the series.
+If anime or anthologies aren’t your things, at least take the time to watch the final short in the series.
 It has Batman facing off against one of the best renditions of Deadshot.
 It has the badass distinction of having Batman legit deflect a bullet by Deadshot.
 So cool.

 And here, he finally does.
 He actually stops a bullet, and saves one of his closest “friends” and allies.

 I’m not used to seeing Batman in a “real” violent world.
-Usually the violence in Batman is implied or off screen, we never see the blood itself.
+Usually, the violence in Batman is implied or off screen, we never see the blood itself.
 Not so in Batman: Gotham Knight.

 The summaries for the six shorts are as follows:

 All in all, Batman: Gotham Knight is a creative, clever, and above all refreshing take on Batman.
-It’s fresh off the heels of a creative, clever and refreshing version of The Justice League, so hopefully this trend continues with the remaining DCUAO films.
+It’s fresh off the heels of a creative, clever and refreshing version of The Justice League, so hopefully, this trend continues with the remaining DCUAO films.